-From small-scale thin film photovoltaic cell manufacturing to large-scale commercial photovoltaic systems testing, the FSEC Energy Research Center at UCF is capable of it all.
-On-site testing and field evaluation of photovoltaic lighting systems, photovoltaic module durability, as well as intructor-led, hands-on training, and photovoltaic technical support are also areas of expertise.
+The photovoltaic capabilities at the FSEC Energy Research Center range from small-scale thin film photovoltaic (PV) cell manufacturing to large-scale commercial PV systems testing.
+Photovoltaic capabilities also include module durability, and on-site testing and field evaluation of solar lighting systems.
+Intructor-led, hands-on training, and photovoltaic technical support are also areas of expertise.

 Photovoltaic Materials Laboratory